RiyamPatel2001/mlops-project-proj06/training/README.md

 `retrain.py` is the triggered-retraining entrypoint.
 It:
 1. Downloads the latest versioned dataset from MinIO (`data/retraining/`)
 2. Merges it with the base raw dataset (unless `--no-merge`)
-3. Retrains and evaluates the model
+3. Retrains and evaluates the model using the `quality_gate_retrain` thresholds from `config.yaml` (not the stricter `quality_gate` block used for initial training)
-4. Promotes the candidate only if it beats the current production model by at least `promotion.minimum_accuracy_delta`
+4. Promotes the candidate if its accuracy is ≥ the current production model's accuracy (`minimum_accuracy_delta: 0.0` — flat accuracy is already a success signal for user-augmented data)

 ```bash
 # Local